eduardok/libsmbclient-php/README.md

 ### Error handling

 As a low-level extension, libsmbclient-php does not throw exceptions.
-Instead, success or failure is communicated the old-fashioned way: by the function's return value.
+Success or failure is communicated the old-fashioned way, by the function's return value.
 You should always check if a function returns `false` for failure.
 If you really want exceptions, you can build your own high-level layer by translating return values and error codes to appropriate exceptions.